What is a loyalty earning rule?

 While Voucherify imposes no limit on how many earning rules you can create, the best loyalty programs follow clear principles:

-- Keep earning rules simple and understandable: If members need a spreadsheet to understand how points work, the program will fail.
+- Keep earning rules simple and understandable: if members need a spreadsheet to understand how points work, the program will fail.
 Clarity always beats complexity.

-- Make loyalty rules feel rewarding, not arbitrary: Reward behaviors that help both the customer and the business (e.g., repeat orders, app adoption, subscription renewal).
+- Make loyalty rules feel rewarding, not arbitrary: reward behaviors that help both the customer and the business (e.g., repeat orders, app adoption, subscription renewal).

-- Use segments and tiers to add smart gamification: Advanced loyalty programs use tier-based multipliers.
+- Use segments and tiers to add smart gamification: advanced loyalty programs use tier-based multipliers.
 This subtle mechanic dramatically boosts engagement without making rewards too confusing.

 - Use validation rules to prevent abuse: points should only be awarded when the order meets minimum value, items are eligible, refund patterns don’t indicate fraud, and frequency limits are respected.
 This protects margins and ensures fairness.